ocmod-space/ocmod-equal-sign/README.md

 ## Description
 **Equal Sign** is an extension that allows to use the equal sign as a price prefix of product options.
 [Read more...](./module/README.md)

-**Equal Sign|Journal** is an extension that allows to use the equal sign as a price prefix of product options. **Equal Sign|Journal** is an extension that allows to use the equal sign as a price prefix of product options.
+**Equal Sign|Journal** is an extension that allows to use the equal sign as a price prefix of product options.
 [Read more...](./addons/journal/README.md)

 ## Download